TorchLean

 Useful declarations:

-These declarations make the trust boundary explicit through oracle or certificate assumptions instead of hiding it inside a monolithic external script.
+These declarations expose oracle or certificate assumptions directly instead of hiding them inside a monolithic external script.

 This section answers a simple question: what data do the verifier passes actually consume?